Keeping your retirement goals top of mind is key to keeping your strategy on track, regardless of your age.

 Next step: Our retirement calculator can help you determine whether you’re on track to meet your goals.

 Bonds involve risks including, but not limited to interest rate risk, reinvestment risk, inflation risk, call risk, liquidity risk, credit risk, market risk, default risk, event risk, and a risk of loss of principal.
-New issue offerings are sold by prospectus or offering circular available at www.scottrade.com.
+New issue offerings are sold by prospectus or offering circular available by contacting Scottrade.
 Investors should read these carefully.

 Investors should consider the investment objectives, charges, expense and unique risk profile of an exchange-traded fund (ETF) or mutual fund before investing.
-A prospectus contains this and other information and should be read carefully before investing.
-A prospectus is available through www.scottrade.com or through a Scottrade branch office.
+A prospectus contains this and other information about the fund and may be obtained online or by contacting Scottrade.
+The prospectus should be read carefully before investing.

 More Articles & Insights